Grasmere (village): Religious

 Until September 2013, Grasmere's three main church parishes (Catholic, Church of England and Methodist) gathered three times a year to celebrate mass in the Catholic Church of Our Lady of the Wayside.
 Quakers still hold meetings of worship in Grasmere.

+Community Groups

+Grasmere has many thriving community groups, including a branch of the Women's Institute which meets regularly.

 Government

 The Lakes were governed by an urban district council, before becoming part of the Lakes Urban District in 1934.
 The parish was abolished on 1 April 1974 to form Lakes.
-Grasmere is represented by Liberal Democrat politicians on the district and county councils, and at Westminster.
+In 1961 the parish had a population of 1029.
+Grasmere is part of the Westmorland and Lonsdale parliamentary constituency, and is represented by the Liberal Democrat MP Tim Farron.
 Grasmere has lost population since the 1960s.

-In Art and Literature
+In art and literature

 George Pickering painted many views around Grasmere, and an engraving of one of these, Grassmere Lake and Village, Westmorland, was published in Fisher's Drawing Room Sketch Book, 1834, accompanied by a humorous sketch by Letitia Elizabeth Landon about a lover of poetry who, given a legacy, buys a property here only to find extraordinary steps would be required to make life bearable.